 Jakob Larson was going to be the death of me.

-Beneath the dim amber lighting in the bar, he was six feet of sin wrapped in darkness.
+Beneath the dim amber lighting in the bar, he was six feet of sin draped in darkness.
 The sleeves of his leather jacket hit him at his wrists.
-A pair of sinuous tattoos slithered out from them like twin snakes, black ink whorling over pale skin.
-He tilted his head down to catch whatever his biker buddy was trying to say over the thumping music.
-Another tantalizing hint of a tattoo peeked out above his collar.
+A pair of sinuous tattoos slithered out from them like twin snakes, black ink whorling over the back of his hands.
+He turned his head to the left, and another tantalizing hint of tattoo peeked out above his collar.

-My gaze drifted back up.
-Jakob’s dark blonde hair was cropped close at the sides and longer on top.
-The lower half of his face was almost entirely obscured by a beard.
+I lifted my gaze, taking in the rest of Jakob.
+His dark blond hair was cropped close at the sides but long enough on top that you could dig your fingers into it.
+A beard obscured the lower half of his face.
 I’d never been a massive fan of facial hair, but he kept his trimmed and neat, which made me wonder if the rest of him was just as well-groomed.

-No one would ever call him a pretty boy.
-His features were too stark for that.
+No one would ever call him a pretty boy; his features were too stark for that.
 He looked like the by-blow of some cruel Norse god.
-With cheekbones cut at sharp angles, lips set in a hard line, and heavy brows forever pulled down in a scowl, he had what my friend Livvie called resting “Fuck You” face.
+With cheekbones cut at sharp angles, lips set in a hard line, and heavy brows forever pulled down in a scowl, he had what I liked to call resting “Fuck You” face.

 Still, he held a kind of carnal appeal.
-He moved with the intrinsic grace of an athlete, like someone who had pushed their body to the limit, learned just what it was truly capable of, and now it performed for them in a way that was damn near preternatural compared to the rest of us mere mortals.
+He moved with the intrinsic grace of an athlete, like someone who had pushed his body to the limit, learned just what it was capable of, and now it performed for him in a way that was damn near preternatural compared to the rest of us.
 Except he wasn’t an athlete; he was a fighter.
 There was a notch halfway down his nose from a past break.
 His knuckles bore the scars of a man who liked to hit things with his fists.
-Larger men gave him a wide birth as they moved through the crowd, parting around him like a tide for Moses.
+Larger bikers gave him a wide berth as they moved through the crowd, parting around him like a tide for Moses.
 Even standing still, he projected an aura of something barely contained and half-feral.

 It made me feel marginally better that I wasn’t the only one staring.
 Three women about my age at a nearby table kept cutting glances at him.
 A few more on the dance floor sent him come-hither looks.

-The sound of an angry voice rose above the music.
-I pulled my gaze from Jakob and saw two large men facing off over a pool table.
+The sound of an angry voice rose above the bar’s music.
+I forced my gaze away from Jakob, searching it out.
+In the far corner, two men faced off over a pool table.
 Like the rest of our patrons, they were members of the local biker gang, The Kings of Kearny.
 Both of them were older, one a dark-skinned black man, the other a red-headed white dude wearing sleeveless leathers that left his prison tattoos on full display.
-It was too loud in here to catch their words, but their body language told me they were a heartbeat away from coming to blows.
+It was too loud in here to catch their words, but their body language told me they were about a heartbeat away from coming to blows.

-Nina, my fellow bartender, stepped beside me and stood on her tiptoes, trying to get a better look.
-At five foot nothing, it wasn’t going to happen.
-She swayed a little to the left, trying for a better angle.
-Her long dark hair was loose tonight, and it fell in a cascade over her shoulder.
-Like me, she wore all black, the standard uniform here at Charley’s Bar and Grill.
+Nina, my fellow bartender and good friend, stepped beside me and stood on her tiptoes, trying to get a better look.
+At five-foot-nothing, it wasn’t going to happen.
+She swayed a little to the left, searching for a different angle.
+Her dark hair was loose tonight, and it fell in a cascade over her shoulder with the movement.
+Like me, she wore all black: the standard uniform here at Charley’s Bar and Grill.